-Siding gradients have been limited to less than 0.6%.
-For security purposes the backtracks sidings would be on a 0.1% downgrade towards the bumping post at the terminating end of the backtrack.
+the gradient of sidings has been limited to less than 0.6%.
+For security purposes, backtracks would be on a 0.1% downgrade towards the bumping post at the terminating end of the backtrack.

 Three sidings are proposed for the BDHR mainline alignment, and every siding has a backtrack.
 There are three sidings with back tracks on Grevet-Chapais line.
 The siding at the western end of the line has two tracks so that it can function as an exchange point with the connecting CN trains.
 All backtracks are 200 m long beyond the fouling point.